HRH The Prince of Wales with Mental Health Advocate Ben West and YAB member Amelia

 Rebranded from Get Connected and YouthNet, bringing together helpline and digital support services for under 25s in the UK.

-In 2021, the Youth Advisory Board (YAB) was established - reinforcing that young people want to volunteer, offer peer support, and develop skills within a power-sharing environment.
+The Mix built on the youth voice focus in 2021 by establishing the Youth Voice Network - reinforcing that young people want to volunteer, offer peer support, and develop skills within a power-sharing environment.

-This also reflects a shared theme across our histories: recognising the value of partnership and merger to expand services and strengthen support - a theme that continues in our journey.
+This also reflects a shared theme across our histories: recognising the value of partnership to expand services and strengthen support and continuously improve - a theme that continues in our journey.

 SQUARE_The_Mix_Logo_Profile.original